How do you set up a successful sponsored product campaign?

 What is the best campaign structure?

-How much should you offer at launch?
+How much should you bid at launch?

 Read the next section to learn how to adjust your bids after launch.